Accepting new clients, including evening and Saturday availability!

 If your child requires services beyond the initial 60 days, Mini Petals will be in touch with your pediatrician to request additional sessions.

 Yes, it is required to start with an initial evaluation in order to properly assess the areas of needs that will inform the following treatment sessions.
-This evaluation should be recent to provide the most relevant treatments.
+We cannot accept another facility's evaluation, but we can use this information to inform our evaluation if you would like to share it.